How all-night Brussels showdown pulled euro back from brink

 The European Commission, the EU's executive, will have to draw up a detailed plan for giving the ECB extra supervisory powers, using the existing EU treaties, and hopes to do it by September, a very tight timeframe.

-Then the difficult process of getting all euro zone member states and the European Parliament on board will begin, which leaders are hoping can be finalized by the end of 2012.
+Then the difficult process of getting all euro zone member states and the European Parliament on board will begin, which leaders are hoping can be finalised by the end of 2012.

 "It's very ambitious.
 There's no hiding the fact that it's a very ambitious timeline," one Commission official said.